ARCTraining/hpc2-software/book/course/spack/environments.md

 you to bundle up a number of different pieces of software into a single entity, making a single coherent collection.

+This is a very simple introduction, and really doesn't cover all the things you can do with environments, so if you're interested in these, please read the main documentation links in the [References](environments:references) section.

 ## Creating an environment

 Here's a minimal workflow for creating an environment: